-- The initial department-wide orientation session for first-year students will provide basic information about policies and procedures and who to go to for help.
-It will also provide a format for you to ask questions. - Areas frequently have additional specific orientation sessions.
-These orientations are also required and are organized by the Area Director. - If you have a teaching assistantship appointment, you will also be required to attend additional orientation sessions and will be provided with information on those. - A letter providing information about the date/times of these orientations will be sent to you over the summer.
+- 1.3.1 The initial department-wide orientation session for first-year students will provide basic information about policies and procedures and who to go to for help.
+It will also provide a format for you to ask questions. - 1.3.2 Areas frequently have additional specific orientation sessions.
+These orientations are also required and are organized by the Area Director. - 1.3.3 If you have a teaching assistantship appointment, you will also be required to attend additional orientation sessions and will be provided with information on those. - 1.3.4 A letter providing information about the date/times of these orientations will be sent to you over the summer.

 There is also a required Fall orientation session for all continuing graduate students, held at the beginning of the year for each year you are in our program.
 These sessions will update students on policy changes and provide information of interest.
-There may be periodic other meetings with the Associate Chair for Graduate Studies during the year as issues arise.
+There may be periodically other meetings with the Associate Chair for Graduate Studies during the year as issues arise.
 While orientation will acquaint you with many of the resources on campus, Appendix A also lists contact information for other key resources (e.g., MSU Graduate School Offices, library).

-Announcements of activities and opportunities of interest to Psychology Graduate Students are posted on the Announcements page of our D2L community site.
-You can setup your D2L site for automatically notifying you of any announcements so you do not miss anything.
+Announcements of activities and opportunities of interest to Psychology

+Graduate Students are posted on the Announcements page of our D2L community site.
+You can set up your D2L site for automatically notifying you of any announcements so you do not miss anything.
 The College and Graduate School also regularly send students information about professional development opportunities.